 Tips for visiting the Lower Antelope Canyon

 - It is quite hot both on the ground and inside the canyon.
 Make sure you are wearing comfortable clothes and sensible walking shoes/sandals.

 - There is no shade outside the canyon.
 So carry a cap, sunglasses and a bottle of water.
 You are not allowed to take any bags / large backpacks in the canyon in order to protect the walls of the canyon.

 - There is no clean toilet facility around that area.
 Only pits with no running water.
 Nothing much can be done but to chin up, stop your breath for a few seconds and finish your job quickly.

 - The 2 companies that run the Lower Antelope Canyon tours have stopped their longer photography tours.
 There is only one option now – the approximate 1-hour tour that allows for hand-held photography.

-- You book a spot online, but don’t forget to confirm your spot a day before the tour.
-They advise to pay the tour fee in cash although I did see a card machine on the counter.
+- You book a spot online but don’t forget to confirm your spot a day before the tour.
+They advise paying the tour fee in cash although I did see a card machine on the counter.
 I am not sure if it was working so best to take cash with you.